-• Saa – Infinity, cosmos, beginning
+• Saa – Infinity, the cosmos, the beginning

-• Taa – Life, existence, creativity
+• Taa – Life, existence, creativity, movement

-• Naa – Death, transformation, endings
+• Naa – Death, endings, transformation

-• Maa – Rebirth, regeneration
+• Maa – Rebirth, regeneration, renewal

 How to Practice Step by Step